Contact Lens Care

 What is pterygium?

-Sometimes referred to as surfer’s eye, pterygium (pronounced tur-IJ-ee-um) is a pink, fleshy tissue which grows on the conjunctiva of the eye.
+Pterygium is sometimes referred to as surfer’s eye and is pronounced tur-rij-ium.
+A Ptergium is a benign (non-cancerous) growth and is a pink, fleshy tissue which has blood vessels and grows on the conjunctiva (the clear, thin membrane that covers part of the front surface of the eye and the inner surface of the eyelids).
+It is often shaped like a wedge and usually appears on the side of the eye, usually near the nose.
 In more extreme cases, it can cover the pupil and cause vision problems.
-If you have more than one growth, the plural term for pterygium is pterygia (tuh-RIJ-ee-ah).
-In the event that it affects both eyes, it is known as bilateral pterygium.
+If you have more than one growth, the plural term for pterygium is pterygia (tur-rij-ee-ah).
+If it affects both eyes, it is known as bilateral pterygium.

+Pterygium is most commonly caused by UV radiation.
 It is often associated with surfers who spend long hours out in the sun and have to contend with direct UV rays from the sun and reflective UV rays from seawater.
-It is not however, isolated to just surfers and can affect anyone who spends extended amounts of time out in the sun, regardless of whether they are an athlete or not.
-Fishermen, for example, are also at risk of this.
+However, it is notisolated to just surfers and can affect anyone who spends extended amount of time outdoors (without wearing proper sunglasses) in the sun or exposed to certain elements, regardless of whether they are an athlete or not.
+Other factors linked to pterygium causes are:

 What are the symptoms of pterygium?